hmslima/sambahsacompletegrammar/sambahsa.md

 DIFFERENCE OF USE OF PREPOSITION OF POSSESSION AND GENITIVE CASE
 ----------------------------------------------------------------

-Maybe you're a bit confuse and ask youself why the penultimate example was not translated as “id mohrt *i*os Louis”.
+Maybe you're a bit confuse and wonder why the penultimate example was not translated as “id mohrt *i*os Louis”.
 There is a simple difference between a preposition of possession and a pronoun in the genitive case.